 | Amaranth | Red-Purple | Oral preparations |

-- Some synthetic dyes may cause allergic reactions (e.g., tartrazine sensitivity)
+- Disadvantages: Some synthetic dyes may cause allergic reactions (e.g., tartrazine sensitivity); strict regulatory approval is required; natural dyes show batch-to-batch variation.

 3. Flavoring Agents